ADHD Evaluation and Support for Kids in Greensboro, NC

 What is the fee for the ADHD Evaluation?

-This fee includes a three-part process.
-This includes a detailed initial 2-hour consultation session, the ADHD assessments, the follow-up 2-hour feedback session, and the ADHD report.
+Please call or text us to learn about fees.
+This service includes a series of counseling sessions aimed at providing effective care, empowerment, and guidance.
 Our process aims to ensure that you feel supported each step of the way and are able to complete the ADHD evaluation process with actionable insights and resources.

 What Do We Do During the ADHD Evaluation?